Last updated: May 11, 2022 | Archive

 Setup information you provide

-When you set up your Google Nest smart display, you’ll be asked for certain basic device setup information, such as your home address and the room in your home where the device is located.
-You can also choose to set up the Google Assistant to receive personalized experiences, such as by setting up Voice Match or Face Match, and you can also choose to enable specific features such as using your Nest Hub Max as a Nest Cam, making Duo calls, and so on.
+When you set up your Google Nest smart display, you'll be asked for certain basic device setup information, such as your home address and the room in your home where the device is located.
+You can also choose to set up the Google Assistant to receive personalized experiences, such as by setting up Voice Match or Face Match, and you can also choose to enable specific features such as using your Nest Hub Max as a Nest Cam, setting up Sleep Sensing using your Nest Hub (2nd gen), making Duo calls, and so on.

 Data from device sensors

-We collect data from several sensors built into our smart displays, such as capacitive touch signals and ambient light in the room.
-By collecting this information, Nest Hub Max can know, for instance, when and how to adjust the display to your home environment.
+We collect data from several sensors built into our smart displays, such as Soli sensor, capacitive touch signals and ambient light in the room.
+By collecting this information, a Nest Hub smart display can know, for instance, when and how to adjust the display to your home environment.
+Some device sensors allow us to offer optional features such as Sleep Sensing or Quick Gestures, that you can choose to turn on or off at any time.

 Video and audio data

 We collect data from the microphones built into Google Nest smart displays, as well as the camera built into Nest Hub Max, subject to your permissions, configurations and settings.
-Nest Hub Max includes features that rely on sending audio recordings and video footage to Google to work—for example, Duo video calling or home monitoring with the built-in Nest Cam—as well as camera sensing features that enable you to personalize or control your experience without sending video or images from your Nest Hub Max to Google after setup.
+Nest Hub smart displays include features that rely on sending audio recordings and video footage to Google to work—for example, Duo video calling or home monitoring with the built-in Nest Cam—as well as camera sensing features that enable you to personalize or control your experience without sending video or images from your Nest Hub Max to Google after setup.
+Other features may process your audio only on your device, for example the Nest Hub (2nd gen), lets you use your microphones to track sleep sound disturbances like coughing or snoring.

 How Google uses data to improve servicesHow is data used across my connected home devices and services to enable helpful experiences?